pi-hole/docs/docs/ftldns/debugging.md

 Once you are used to it, you can skip most of the steps.
-Debugging *FTL*DNS is quite easy as `pihole-FTL` has been designed such that a debugger can be attached to an already running process.
-It can give you insights into how software (not limited to `pihole-FTL`) works.
+Debugging *FTL*DNS is quite easy. `pihole-FTL` has been designed so that a debugger can be attached to an already running process.
+This will give you insights into how software (not limited to `pihole-FTL`) works.

 1. Install `screen` and `gdb` using `sudo apt-get install screen gdb`
 2. Start a screen session (it will allow you to come back even if the SSH connection died)